maumaigre/covidmx/README.md

 Covidmx is a server-side application that fetches official .gob.mx data served daily with every COVID-19 case and feeds them to a MySQL Database.
-A CRON job (default: each hour) downloads the new CSV and diffs with the latest one fed to the database and patches new data.
+A CRON job (default: each hour) downloads the new CSV and diffs MD5 checksum with the latest one fed to the database and dumps the data to the DB.

 An API is also provided with general stats (counts of confirmed, active, etc).